Jackson notes the progress she represents in her journey to the Supreme Court

 Updated April 8, 2022 at 1:12 PM ET

-Judge Ketanji Brown Jackson proclaimed the progress she represents and offered her gratitude to the many people who she said helped her along the way to confirmation to the U.S. Supreme Court at an event on the White House South Lawn on Friday.
+Judge Ketanji Brown Jackson proclaimed the progress her confirmation to the Supreme Court represents and offered her gratitude to the many people who she said helped her along the way at an event on the White House South Lawn on Friday.

 "It has taken 232 years and 115 prior appointments for a Black woman to be selected to serve on the Supreme Court of the United States, but we've made it!
 We've made it — all of us," Jackson said.